bomonike/bomonike.github.io/aws-onboarding.md

    Windows and MacOS users can use, for <a target="_blank" href="https://www.amazon.com/dp/B0B5B2WL5R/?th=1">$37.99 on Amazon</a>, the Kingston Ironkey Locker+ 50 32GB provides automatic cloud backup (if you trust Kingston).
 It needs a <a target="_blank" href="https://www.amazon.com/Adapter-Anker-High-Speed-Transfer-Notebook/dp/B08HZ6PS61/">USB-A to USB-C adapter</a>.

+   <a name="MFA"></a>

    ### Mobile phone

 1. On your mobile phone, install app <a target="_blank" href="https://www.authy.com/">Authy (from Twilio)</a> for MFA (Multi-Facator Authentication) which can be restored on new phones if you lose your phone.

+1. Secure each 3rd-party account (AWS, etc.) with <strong>multi-factor authentication</strong> (MFA).
+Save recovery codes among Notes in your Password Manager.

+   ### AWS SkillBuilder account

+1. Use your <strong>personal professional email address</strong> (such as "johndoe@proton.me") when creating a personal AWS "Skill Builder" account at <a target="_blank" href="https://skillbuilder.aws">https://skillbuilder.aws</a> which links to your AWS certifications for life.
+NOTE: Additional accounts & passwords are used for Amazon marketplaces, AWS Events, and AWS cloud work.

-   ### Different Chrome Profile per Email
+   ### A different Chrome Profile per Email

 1. Install and use the <strong>Google Chrome browser</strong> because it support <strong>https://support.google.com/chrome/answer/2364824">People Profiles</a> can encapsulates each email's own preferences, browse history, and cookies.
 Click your user icon at the upper-right to switch among profiles.

 1. So you can ignore phishing attempts to common email domains and powned email addresses, <strong>create different emails</strong> for social media, professional, and governmental/banking activities.
-Use protonmail.com now that gmail.com is no longer cool.
+Use protonmail.com (now that gmail.com is no longer cool).

+1. Create a different email

-   ### AWS SkillBuilder account
+   ### GitHub account

-1. Use your <strong>personal professional email address</strong> (such as "johndoe@proton.me") when creating a personal AWS "Skill Builder" account at <a target="_blank" href="https://skillbuilder.aws">https://skillbuilder.aws</a>  which links to your AWS certifications for life.
-NOTE: Additional accounts & passwords are used for Amazon marketplaces, AWS Events, and AWS cloud work.

-   <a name="MFA"></a>

-   ### MFA

-1. Secure each 3rd-party account (AWS, etc.) with <strong>multi-factor authentication</strong> (MFA).
-Save recovery codes among Notes in your Password Manager.
+1. For each email used within AWS, create a GitHub account with SSH certificates.

    ### GitHub